 Running out and back in true traditional style, Deal is exposed to the elements, with wind and firm turf playing a huge role in how it plays day to day.
 Deep bunkers, quick greens, and tight undulating fairways make for a test as pure as any on the Open rota.

-Number of times to host The Open: 2
+No. of times hosting The Open: 2 1909, 1920

 Royal Cinque Ports Golf Club